mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 ## Evaluation criteria

 Until you hire a writer, you can't tell how well they'll write for you.
-Their profile and portfolio provide a limited set of signals, none of them perfect.
+Their profile and portfolio provide a narrow set of signals, most of them weak.
 Below, I've outlined standard hiring criteria for writers and how to evaluate them in your hiring decisions.

 ### Hourly rate